Energy Efficiency DirectiveEED vs EPBDScope comparison

 Energy Performance of Buildings Directive (EPBD)

-EPBD evidence can be relevant because the EED public-building inventory includes energy performance certificate information issued under the buildings framework, but the EED public-sector obligations remain separate duties.
+EPBD evidence can be relevant because the EED public-building inventory includes information issued under the buildings framework, but the EED public-sector obligations remain separate duties.

 Operational implication